Best Pacific Crest Trail Section Hiking, According to the Experts

 Emily also provided some insider tips for this particular Pacific Crest Trail section hike.
 In her own words:

-- Make the side trips to Porcupine Lake and Paynes Lake, each about 1/4 mile off of the PCT.
+- Make the side trips to Porcupine Lake and Paynes Lake, each about a quarter-mile off of the PCT.
 Both have lovely campsites!

 - If you need to bail for whatever reason, there are a few lightly traveled roads to help you out along the way.